Yakuza 6: The Song of Life: Plot

-Recovering from injuries sustained in the previous game, Kazuma Kiryu is arrested for past crimes, and willingly spends three years in prison, hoping for a peaceful life with his fostered children.
-In his absence, an arson in Kamurocho's Little Asia district skews the criminal underworld's power balance: Daigo Dojima, Taiga Saejima and Goro Majima are framed for the arson and imprisoned; Katsumi Sugai and Takumi Someya usurp the Tojo Clan; the Chinese Saio Triad, specializing in heihaizi human trafficking, rises to power in the area; and the Jingweon Mafia resurfaces, occupying most of Kamurocho.
+After recovering from injuries sustained in his fight with Masato Aizawa, Kazuma Kiryu is arrested for his past crimes, and willingly spends three years in prison, hoping for a peaceful life with his fostered children.
+In his absence, an arson attack in Kamurocho's Little Asia district skews the criminal underworld's power balance: the Tojo Clan's chairman Daigo Dojima is framed for the arson and imprisoned alongside Goro Majima.
+Taiga Saejima also returns to jail for his actions in Hokkaido.
+Katsumi Sugai and Takumi Someya usurp the Tojo Clan; the Chinese Saio Triad, specializing in heihaizi human trafficking, rises to power in the area; and the Korean Jingweon Mafia resurfaces, occupying most of Kamurochō.

-Upon release in 2016, Kiryu discovers that Haruka Sawamura hid herself in Onomichi, Hiroshima from the paparazzi after her controversial retirement, and is currently unconscious after being a hit-and-run victim in Kamurocho.
+Upon release in 2016, Kiryu discovers that Haruka Sawamura hid herself in Onomichi, Hiroshima from the paparazzi after her controversial retirement, and is currently in a coma after a hit and run accident in Kamurochō.
 Learning that she has an infant son, Haruto, Kiryu travels with the baby to Onomichi.
 Upon arrival, Kiryu befriends the local Hirose family, its patriarch Toru Hirose, and members Tsuyoshi Nagumo, Naoto Tagashira, Takaaki Matsunaga and Yuta Usami.
+He also becomes acquainted with a local snack bar owner, Kiyomi Kasahara, who frequently takes care of Haruto.

-Searching for Haruto's father, he meets prominent figures of the Onomichi Yakuza world: Takeru Kurusu, real name Heizo Iwami, chairman of the powerful Yomei alliance, and his son Tsuneo Iwami, CEO of his front company, Iwami Shipbuilding.
+Searching for Haruto's father, he meets prominent figures of the Onomichi yakuza world: Takeru Kurusu, real name Heizo Iwami, chairman of the powerful Yomei alliance, and his son Tsuneo Iwami, CEO of his front company, Iwami Shipbuilding.
 Kiryu also learns that Sugai and Someya initially provoked the war with the Saio Triad in the Tojo Clan's name, which included burning Little Asia, so that Daigo could be framed and arrested.
-However, the hostility between the gangs became genuine after Tsuneo Iwami empowered the Saio Triad.
-Iwami later betrayed them and dispatched the Jingweon Mafia to murder the eldest son of their leader, Big Lo.
-Iwami and the Saio Triad also share the "secret of Omonichi".
+However, the hostility between the gangs became genuine after Iwami empowered the Saio Triad.
+Iwami later betrayed them and dispatched the Jingweon Mafia to murder Jimmy Lo, the eldest son of their leader, Big Lo.
+Iwami and the Saio Triad also share the "secret of Onomichi".
 Likewise, Sugai and Someya want the Saio Triad suppressed, with the latter requesting support from Kiryu.
 Kiryu rejects the offer because of his role in framing Daigo.

 Hirose eventually reveals that Yuta is Haruto's father, and the youngest son of Big Lo.
-From birth, Big Lo's subordinates, Masuzose and Tatsukawa, secretly manipulated Yuta into learning Chinese culture in case his elder brother died, so that he could replace him and reign over the triad, per hereditary succession.
-After his brother's murder, the Saio Triad attempted to kill Haruto because of his mixed bloodline.
-However, Tatsukawa and his Jingweon allies decide to sell Haruto to Tsueno, who wants to prove that he has the final authority over them by keeping the child.
-He convinces Haruka of the plan in Kamurocho but accidentally runs her over during the process.
-The triad kills Tatsukawa for his treachery.
+From birth, Lo's subordinates secretly manipulated Yuta into learning Chinese culture in case his elder brother died, so that he could replace him and reign over the triad, per hereditary succession.
+After Jimmy's murder, the Saio Triad attempted to kill Haruto because of his mixed bloodline.
+However, Saio member Shu Tatsukawa and his Jingweon allies decided to sell Haruto to Iwami, who wanted to prove that he has the final authority over them by keeping the child.
+Tatsukawa convinced Haruka of the plan in Kamurochō but accidentally ran her over during the process.
+Tatsukawa would later be killed by the Saio for his treachery.